Hubackova/muni-hydroweb/src/md/staff/loskotova.md

 <div class="en">

 Barbora Loskotová is a graduate of Masaryk University, where she completed the master's programme zoology and postgraduate studies in hydrobiology.
 Since 2017, she has worked as a researcher at the Department of Botany and Zoology, Masaryk University.
-In her research, she focuses on the ecology of macrozoobenthos assemblages in drying streams.
+In her research, she focuses on the ecology of aquatic invertebrates (namely macrozoobenthos) assemblages in intermittent (drying) streams.
 Her taxonomic specialisation is stonefly larvae (Plecoptera).

 **Research Topics**

-* Ecology of drying streams, bioindication methods for desiccation
+* Ecology of intermittent streams, bioindication methods for desiccation
-* Taxonomic and functional composition of macrozoobenthos in drying streams
+* Taxonomic and functional composition of aquatic invertebrates in intermittent streams
-* Experimental research of impact of drought and other abiotic factors on macrozoobenthos resistance
+* Experimental research of impact of d﻿rying and other abiotic factors on macrozoobenthos resistance

 </div>